AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

     * Adding the name, role, value, and state for many controls
     * Correcting issues encountered with dynamic focus order on main screens

-**Security upgrade**

-* Apache Tomcat has been upgraded from version 7 to version 8.5.

 **Patches**